 The Michigan State University Museum Studies Program prepares individuals for innovative careers in museums and non-profit institutions.
 Museum Studies offers an opportunity to obtain 15-credit transcriptable minor for undergraduates or a certificate for graduate students.
 Either can be incorporated as a part of, or as an extension to, an MSU undergraduate or graduate degree program.
-Individuals who are not enrolled in a degree program but who are interested in seeking certification may do so through MSU's Lifelong (Continuing) Education program.
+It can also be obtained as a stand-alone graduate certificate.

 For information about the undergraduate minor, program requirements and other details, please see Undergraduate Minor-Minor in Museum Studies.

-The graduate certificate also is one of the optional tracks for students enrolled in the Master of Arts in Arts and Cultural Management.
+Museum Studies is one of two concentrations for students enrolled in the Master of Arts in Arts and Cultural Management.
 For admission procedures and the MA requirements, see Arts and Cultural Management-Master of Arts.
 To fulfill the final evaluation, MA students, together with their mentor committee, choose books from the Museum Studies Program Book list to read.

 The program is designed to be flexible and tailored to a student's specific interests.
 Students represent diverse majors, including art history, studio art, anthropology, communication arts, history and urban studies, zoology, fisheries and wildlife, geography, recreation, tourism and resource studies.